Jury sides with Ventura in defamation suit against ‘American Sniper’ author

 With jurors at an impasse a week into deliberations in Jesse Ventura’s defamation trial, lawyers on both sides agreed to take a gamble: Lower the threshold for a verdict and hope the numbers fell in their favor.

+For the former Minnesota governor, it turned out they did.
 In an 8-2 verdict Tuesday in U.S. District Court in St. Paul, the jury found Ventura had been defamed by late Navy SEAL-turned-author Chris Kyle and awarded him more than $1.8 million for harm to his reputation and unjust enrichment.